asminpaudel141/java-100program/README.md

 # 142.Write a Java program to implement polymorphism
 # 143.Write a Java program to implement polymorphism
 # 144.Write a Java program to implement polymorphism
+# 145.Write a Java program to implement polymorphism